 Depending on your subject, you might be expected to summarise your reading in a seminar, deliver the results of a scientific experiment, or provide feedback from a group task.
 Whatever the topic, you'll usually be presenting to your tutor and fellow students.
-Some people may not find that too daunting, but others will be understandably apprehensive - getting up and making your case in front of an audience isn't easy, especially when you're not used to it, it really is good practice as many graduate employers use presentations as part of the recruitment process.
+While getting up and making your case in front of an audience isn't easy, especially when you're not used to it, it really is good practice as many graduate employers use presentations as part of the recruitment process.

 Use visuals wisely

-Bear in mind that visual aids should complement your oral presentation, not repeat it,' says Andrew.
-'You are the main focus - your slides should offer a brief summary of points, or an illustration supporting the concept that you're discussing.
-Don't fall into the trap of merely reading aloud what is written on the slides.'
+Bear in mind that visual aids should complement your oral presentation, not repeat it, nor deliver the presentation for you.
+While your slides should offer a brief summary of points, or an illustration supporting the concept that you're discussing, you are the main focus.

 Consider your audience

-There are many different elements you can include in a presentation - sound, video, hand-outs and questions at the end, for example - so you'll need to think about which ones are suitable.
+There are many elements you can include in a presentation - sound, video, hand-outs and questions at the end, for example - so you'll need to think about which ones are suitable.

 For example, whether your tone is serious or light-hearted might depend on factors such as the subject you're studying, or whether the presentation is an assessed piece of work.